Power utilities race to electrify their fleets

 From the newsletter

 South African municipal power utility Citi Power has allocated R12 million ($735,000) in its budget for the 2025/2026 financial year to electrify its fleet.
-Feasibility studies, installation of charging stations, and procurement of the initial batch of EVs has been completed.
-It is the latest in a series of EV purchases by power utilities as they transition from fuel fleets.
+Feasibility studies, installation of charging stations, and procurement of the initial batch of EVs have been completed.
+It is the latest in a series of EV purchases by power utilities as they transition away from fuel fleets.

-The shift to electric fleets aims to reduce costs and boost efficiency, especially for vehicles transporting heavy equipment.
-This also cuts fuel expenses, as some utilities rely on generators powered by fossil fuels.
+• This aims to reduce costs and boost efficiency, especially for vehicles transporting heavy equipment.
+It cuts fuel expenses, especially where utilities rely on generators powered by fossil fuels.

 More details